vegaprotocol/specs/specs/0045-data-sourcing.md

 a) Data sources can differ in the following ways:

-1. Type of data source (trusted party oracle, internal data, date/time, Ethereum, etc.)
+1. Type of data source (signed message, internal data, date/time, Ethereum, etc.)
 1. Data type (e.g. float for a price)
 1. "Single shot", first n events, stream of any number of events